staab/songbucket/README.md

 ## Setting up the database

 The repository comes with a sqlite3 database pre-built with the app's schema.
-If you need to reset it, a `git checkout songbucket.db` should do the trick.
-If you would like to modify the schema or starting data, you can edit `populate_db.py`, and then run `python3 populate_db.py`.
+If you need to reset it, call `db.reset()` in the python shell (or run the tests, which does that on set up).
+If you would like to modify the schema or starting data, you can edit the fixtures in `db.py`, and then reset the database.

 ## Running the server